 Channeling Francesca and Robert, we found ourselves exploring the back roads and covered bridges of Frederick County.

 Meandering along the back roads we slowly wound our way through tiny country towns.
 We stopped at Emma Jean’s General Store, which was really more of a hodgepodge collection of odds and ends, but a sweet lovely lady shared a bit of history about the store and gave me two pieces of rock hard bubble gum.
 It chewed up pretty well.

 As we found our way to our 3rd bridge, we vowed next time to throw jackets in the car whether or not we thought we’d need them.
 Because you know, we needed them.

 That’s the great thing about nesting in a new place, there’s so much “new” to explore.
 Little did we know – until after the fact – that as we drove through the hills wrapped in fall colors, we happened upon Trout Run, often called the other Camp David.
 We’d never heard of the mountain compound but it sure is a beautiful spot and it has quite the history.

 But I digress.
 There are 212 bridges of various assorted sizes and design in Frederick County.
 I’m not certain we’ll find all of the other 209, but we might have fun trying!

-If you’d like to learn more about the bridges of Frederick County, read here.
-And if you’d like to learn more about what went on behind the scenes of Francesca, Robert and the bridges of Madison County…
+And, if you’d like to learn more about what went on behind the scenes of Francesca, Robert and The Bridges of Madison County…